RacoonMediaServer/rms-media-discovery/README.md

 This is a backend-service, which provide ability of searching and downloading movies/TV series/music via torrent trackers for free.
-Is uses a set of providers (external systems), which contents searched information. `rms-media-service` could be described as web-crawler application.
+Is uses a set of providers (external systems), which contents searched information. `rms-media-discovery` could be described as web-crawler application.

 ## Capabilities

 * searching information about movies and TV series;
 * searching torrent files for downloading media on different torrent trackers;
-* service user management;
 * external systems accounts management;
 * Prometheus monitoring.